 - Strava – The simple-to-use running and heart monitoring app

 - Calm – A soothing meditation app for breathing control

 There’s no denying the significant impact wearable devices have had in many industries… fashion, gaming and more importantly – healthcare.
-With this success and the continued rapid increase of new and innovative technologies being developed, researchers believe that new findings from wearable devices could potentially help health care professionals develop personalised treatment plans, with the hopes to anticipate the need of intervention before certain health conditions worsen.
-Not only has the technology impacted the health industry, but it is also looking to evolve.
+With this success and the continued rapid increase of new and innovative technologies being developed, researchers believe that new findings from wearable devices could potentially help healthcare professionals develop personalised treatment plans, hoping to anticipate the need for intervention before certain health conditions worsen.
+Technology has not only impacted the health industry but is also looking to evolve.

 The question is, are you ready for everything to become even more digitalised, including your personal health data?

 If you have an app idea, Talk To Us today!